 Incredibly moist Pumpkin Cupcakes with Maple and Toffee Frosting are here to invade your fall baking plans!
-You’re going to love these award winning cupcakes packed with all the flavors of fall.
+Fall spiced pumpkin cupcakes topped with cream cheese frosting that’s been flavored with maple and toffee!

 Fall is my favorite time of the year to bake and not just because of all the pumpkin treats!
 The crisp air and plummeting temperatures make me want to fill my house with the smell of something warm baking in the oven.